opencv/opencv/modules/photo/doc/hdr_imaging.rst

 ---------------------------
 Creates TonemapDrago object

-.. ocv:function:: Ptr<TonemapDrago> createTonemapDrago(float gamma = 1.0f, float bias = 0.85f)
+.. ocv:function:: Ptr<TonemapDrago> createTonemapDrago(float gamma = 1.0f, float saturation = 1.0f, float bias = 0.85f)

     :param gamma: gamma value for gamma correction.
 See :ocv:func:`createTonemap`

     :param saturation: positive saturation enhancement value.
 1.0 preserves saturation, values greater than 1 increase saturation and values less than 1 decrease it.

     :param bias: value for bias function in [0, 1] range.
 Values from 0.7 to 0.9 usually give best results, default value is 0.85.

 TonemapDurand
 ---------------------------
 .. ocv:class:: TonemapDurand : public Tonemap

 This algorithm decomposes image into two layers: base layer and detail layer using bilateral filter and compresses contrast of the base layer thus preserving all the details.

 This implementation uses regular bilateral filter from opencv.